bluecmd/fortigate_exporter/EXAMPLES.md

 ## Expiring Certificates

-Certificates can unfortunately be quite involved, but PromQL makes it possible for us to construct a query to return certificates that will expire within the coming 90 days.
+Dealing with certificates can unfortunately be quite complex.
+However using PromQL it is possible to construct a query that returns all certificates expiring within the coming 90 days.

 Example: